Adam Back (1970–)

 Testimony and Email Publication

-Back’s email correspondence with Satoshi was published by Bitcoin Magazine, providing important primary source documentation of Bitcoin’s earliest conceptual phase.
-In February 2024, Back testified in the COPA v Wright trial in London, providing first-hand testimony about his interactions with Satoshi and the timeline of Bitcoin’s creation.
+Bitcoin Magazine later published Back’s correspondence with Satoshi — one of the few primary records of Bitcoin’s earliest conceptual phase.
+In February 2024, Back testified under oath in the COPA v Wright trial in London, recounting his exchanges with Satoshi and the timeline of Bitcoin’s creation.

 Blockstream